lidofinance/dc4bc/HowTo.md

 ```
 $ ./dc4bc_airgapped --db_path ./stores/dc4bc_<YOUR USERNAME>_airgapped_state --password_expiration 10m
 ```
-* `--db_path` Specifies the directory in which the Aigapped machibne state will be stored.
+* `--db_path` Specifies the directory in which the Aigapped machine state will be stored.
 If the directory that you specified does not exist, the Airgapped machine will generate new keys for you on startup. *N.B.: It is very important not to put your Airgapped machine state to `/tmp` or to occasionally lose it.
 Please make sure that you keep your Airgapped machine state in a safe place and make a backup.*

 Backup the generated bip39 seed on a paper wallet; if you need to restore it, use the `set_seed` command in the airgapped executable's console.